Australia welcomes back tourists with toy koalas, Tim Tams | Business

 Tourism Australia managing director Phillipa Harrison said she expected tourist numbers would take two years to rebound to pre-pandemic levels.

-“This is a really great start,” Harrison said.
-“This is what the industry had been asking us for, you know, just give us our international guests back and we will take it from there”.

-Qantas on Monday was bringing in passengers from eight overseas destinations including Vancouver, Singapore, London, and Delhi.
+"This is a really great start," Harrison said.
+"This is what the industry had been asking us for, you know, just give us our international guests back and we will take it from there."
+Qantas on Monday was bringing in passengers from eight overseas destinations including Vancouver, Singapore, London and New Delhi.

-The Sydney-based airline's chief executive Alan Joyce said bookings had been strong since the federal government two weeks ago that the country was relaxing restrictions.
+The Sydney-based airline's chief executive Alan Joyce said bookings have been strong since the federal government announced two weeks ago that the country was relaxing restrictions.

-“It has been tough two years for everybody in the tourism industry, but today is really one of the big steps on the way back to a full recovery so we are very excited about today,” Joyce told Nine Network television.
+"It has been a tough two years for everybody in the tourism industry, but today is really one of the big steps on the way back to a full recovery so we are very excited," Joyce said.

 Australia imposed some of the world's toughest travel restrictions on its citizens and permanent residents in March 2020 to prevent them from bringing COVID-19 home.

-Travelers had to apply for an exemption from the travel ban, but tourism wasn't an accepted reason.
-International students and skilled migrants were prioritized when the border restrictions were relaxed in November in response to an increasing vaccination rate among the Australian population.
+Travellers had to apply for an exemption from the travel ban, but tourism wasn't an accepted reason.
+International students and skilled migrants were prioritised when the border restrictions were relaxed in November in response to an increasing vaccination rate among the Australian population.
 Tourists from New Zealand, Japan and South Korea were also allowed in early.

-Australian states and territories also have their own COVID-19 rules; the strictest are enforced by Western Australia state, which covers a third of the island continent.
+Australian states and territories also have their own COVID-19 rules.
+The strictest are in Western Australia state, which covers a third of the island continent.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)